Pilots Suspended After Dramatic Flyby

 Key Takeaways:

-• Two Air Berlin pilots performed an unauthorized "farewell" maneuver, including a sharp bank and a fly-around, during their final landing into Dusseldorf ahead of the airline's insolvency.
+• Two Air Berlin pilots performed an unauthorized, dramatic "farewell" maneuver during their final landing into Dusseldorf before the airline's insolvency, resulting in their suspension.

-• Air Berlin, Germany's second-largest airline, is ceasing operations due to insolvency, with Lufthansa acquiring a significant portion of its aircraft and operations, along with approximately 3,000 employees.
+• This incident occurred as Air Berlin, Germany's second-largest airline, ceased operations, with Lufthansa acquiring a significant portion of its aircraft and employees.

 See a mistake?
 Contact us.